SMG-Design/ex-gateway/docs/index.md

 Set the `userToken` based on the users localStorage or the oauth2 authorization code if null.
 Get the users status and display a login form if required.

+In the meta of a response to any command, you will have information whether the command requires login.
+If no login is required, the oauth2 authorization code will be enough.

 An example authenticated process assuming using socket.io:
 ```javascript
 const userToken = localStorage.getItem('ex-authentication') || `YOUR_ACCESS_TOKEN`;